Denyyyys/Perceptron/README.md

 # Project Describtion

-This project implements the training algorithm for the perceptron and also provide wisualization for training and data.
+This project implements the training algorithm for the perceptron and also provide visualization for training and data.

 ## Getting Started